xinqian-mit/API_Phonons/Readme.md

 ```
 python3 fourthorder_gap_mp.py [na] [nb] [nc] [cutoff(nm)]|-[n] [Nprocesses] [GAP_potential_file]
 ```
-where the parameters in [] need to be specified.
 The jupyter notebook script then computes the dielectric function.
 for perturbated snapshots.